How We Work

 Before / after

-• Knowledge in people
+• Knowledge that leaves when people do

-• Clear system state
+• Clear picture of system state